 Special considerations for military families

 From my experience, I can think of no families that need and deserve more special consideration than do military families.
-The sacrifices that these folks make on behalf of our country is nothing short of heroic.
+The sacrifices that these folks make on behalf of our country are nothing short of heroic.
 Our office prides itself on providing excellent service to all of our clients, but I know we take special pride in assisting military families specifically.

 Tomorrow's blog post topic: Mental health issues and their effect on family law cases

-In the meantime, if you have any questions about the material that we have discussed please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions about the material that we have discussed, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys represent clients like yourself across southeast Texas with a great deal of pride.
 We would be honored to speak to you about your case to see how we could help you and your family.

 Our attorneys offer free of charge consultations six days a week to answer your questions and discuss with you options to pursue moving forward.
 We invite you to read as much as you can on our website, as well.
 We blog about a wide range of family law topics and post blogs to our website every day.
 Thank you for your time and consideration, and we hope you will join us here tomorrow, as well.